Source code for deephyper.evaluator._evaluator

 [docs] def to_json(self): """Returns a json version of the evaluator.""" out = {"type": type(self).__name__, "num_workers": self.num_workers} return out

-[docs] def submit(self, configs: List[Dict]): """Send configurations to be evaluated by available workers.
-Args: configs (List[Dict]): A list of dict which will be passed to the run function to be executed. """ logging.info(f"submit {len(configs)} job(s) starts...") if self.loop is None: try: # works if `timeout` is not set and code is running in main thread self.loop = asyncio.get_event_loop() except RuntimeError: # required when `timeout` is set because code is not running in main thread self.loop = asyncio.new_event_loop() self.loop.run_until_complete(self._run_jobs(configs)) logging.info("submit done")
+def set_event_loop(self): if self.loop is None or self.loop.is_closed(): try: # works if `timeout` is not set and code is running in main thread self.loop = asyncio.get_running_loop() except RuntimeError: # required when `timeout` is set because code is not running in main thread self.loop = asyncio.new_event_loop()

 [docs] def decode(self, key): """Decode the key following a JSON format to return a dict.""" x = json.loads(key) if not isinstance(x, dict): raise ValueError(f"Expected dict, but got {type(x)}") return x

-[docs] def convert_for_csv(self, val): """Convert an input value to an accepted format to be saved as a value of a CSV file (e.g., a list becomes it's str representation).
+[docs] def convert_for_csv(self, val): """Convert an input value to an accepted format.
+This is to be saved as a value of a CSV file (e.g., a list becomes it's str representation).
 Args: val (Any): The input value to convert.
 Returns: Any: The converted value. """ if type(val) is list: return str(val) else: return val